jleung51/jleung51/README.md

 Here's some more info about me:

-📖 **I'm currently reading:** Steve Jobs by Walter Isaacson, and A Song of Ice and Fire by G.R.R.
+📖 **I'm currently reading:** Dune (currently on God Emperor) by Frank Herbert, Steve Jobs by Walter Isaacson, and A Song of Ice and Fire by G.R.R.
 Martin

-🎮 **I'm currently playing:** Genshin Impact, Witcher 3: Blood & Wine
+🎮 **I'm currently playing:** Genshin Impact, Hollow Knight, Witcher 3: Blood & Wine

 👪 **Looking to collaborate on:** Community-building initiatives!